 Sigma Energy has been developing, for several years, a novel type of wave energy converter (Sigma WEC).
 It is a point type wave power plant which transforms, by original mechanical PTO system, the vertical motion of the circular floating buoy due to waves into the electric energy.
 The performance of Sigma WEC has been analysed mathematically by an original software and proved by detailed model tests in several wave tanks.
 Very favourable performance has been found, with high efficiency even in the case of small models.

-Sigma WEC development follows the general IEA-OES recommendations and has reached, in full, Stage 2 of the development plan (the design validation).
+Sigma WEC development follows the general IEA-OES recommendations and has reached, in full, the last stage of the development plan (full scale device construction, deployment and commercialization).
 Due to innovations, it has good perspective to overcome other present WEC technologies in its future development.
-The oncoming step of the device development (IEA-OES Stage 3) involves construction of a much larger prototype, and its installation and testing in realistic, but relatively benign, sea environment.

 Sigma Energy developed and implemented an original mechanical PTO system, with inertial unidirectional clutches which smooth the rotation of the generator and increase its efficiency.